Multiple sclerosis (MS) is an immune-mediated disease affecting the brain and spinal cord, collectively known as the central nervous system (CNS).

 Nevertheless, many people with MS continue to lead normal, productive lives and have prolonged periods of time when they are symptom-free.

-Symptoms of MS may include
+Symptoms of Multiple sclerosis (MS) may include:

 The cause of MS is currently unknown.
 However, there are several factors which may increase the risk of developing MS.

 Our bodies have a built-in defence system (the immune system) to fight infections caused by viruses and bacteria.
 Sometimes, this defence system starts attacking healthy cells in the body instead.
 This reaction, termed an autoimmune response, can cause MS when the body attacks nerve cells and myelin by mistake.